 Credits are numerical values assigned to a subject that represent its overall academic value and workload.

-- The academic importance of a subject
+- The academic importance of the subject

-- Weekly teaching hours
+- Weekly class or lecture hours

-- Theory + practical workload
+- The theoretical and practical workload involved

-- Difficulty level of the course
+- The difficulty level of the subject

 For example: